Not dreaming at moment of understanding—even in a dream

 Is it wholesome or unwholesome dreaming?
 [Even now...]

-Not now, in a dream.
-Anagami...
+Not now, but in a dream.
+What about an Anāgāmī?
 [Having a Dhamma discussion with a friend in a dream...]

-Is it akusala moment?
+Is it an akusala moment?
 [Not sure, Ajahn.]

-Citta has to be kusala or akusala, or vipaka or kiriya.
-So now, is citta kusala or akusala?
+Citta has to be kusala or akusala, or vipāka or kiriya.
+So right now, is citta kusala or akusala?
 [Because there's still doubt.]

-The same.
-Just like dreaming.
-Just like now.
+It is the same — just like dreaming, just like now.
 Exactly.
-Kusala is kusala, akusala is akusala, kiriya is kiriya, vipaka is vipaka.
+Kusala is kusala, akusala is akusala, kiriya is kiriya, vipāka is vipāka.
 Who knows?
-It has to be sati and sampajanna which can know the exact moment, as object, as it is.
+It has to be sati and sampajañña that can know the exact moment, taking the object as it is.

 The difference between thinking and dreaming

 So now, while talking, is there irritation in between, unpleasant feeling in between, kusala or akusala in between?
-Just one citta cannot be of two kinds, like vipaka and kiriya, or kusala and akusala mixed at all.
+A single citta cannot be of two kinds; it cannot be vipāka and kiriya, or kusala and akusala mixed at all.

 Really?
-So, is there ditthasava now?
+So, is there diṭṭhāsava now?
 [Yes.]

 Dreaming, when not knowing whether it's kusala or akusala